 - Connects to

-- Live or last extract
+- Live or the last extract

-9) Explain what is Tableau Data Extract?
+9) Explain Tableau Data Extract

 12) Name the different type of Tableau

-The different type of Tableau products are:
+The other kind of Tableau products are:

 Connect live creates a direct connection to the data source and speed up access.